-Virtual Reality (VR)

-Augmented Reality (AR)

-Mixed Reality (MR)

-Requiring the use of a Head Mounted Display (HMD) / VR headset, users are fully immersed in a Computer Generated (CG) or real-world environment, simulating the user's actual presence within that environment.
+Virtual Reality Augmented Reality Mixed Reality (VR) (AR) (MR) Requiring the use of a Users typically use a Mixed reality takes Head Mounted Display mobile phone or tablet augmented reality a ste (HMD) / VR headset, users that can be moved further and incorporate are fully immersed in a around while using the VR characteristics, Computer Generated (CG) device's camera to view blending the physical a or real-world environment, simulating the user's actual presence within that environment.
 Users are able to move their head to look around them, as if they are really there.
 Viewing a 3D/stereoscopic scene adds a true sense of realism with depth perception.

-Users typically use a mobile phone or tablet that can be moved around while using the device's camera to view the real world on its 2D. flat screen in real time.
+the real world on its 2D. flat screen in real time.
 Digital information and imagery is superimposed onto the screen.
 Computer vision and object recognition can enhance the relative size, position and representation of the digital overlay on the screen.

-Mixed reality takes augmented reality a step further and incorporates VR characteristics, blending the physical and digital world together in an immersive mixed environment.
+d digital world together in an immersive mixed environment.